 Everybody thinks punctuation marks are useful.
 They keep them in jars.
-They use them to feed ageing relatives.
+They use them to feed aging relatives.
 They think they will stop that bear from shooting them.
 They won’t.
 Punctuation marks actually have extremely limited uses. ¿Seriously… You’re, doing- it- wrong»

 Full stop.
 Like the full Monty, or a full English breakfast, this can be a little overwhelming in the wrong context.
 If planted eight to twelve feet underground, it can be acceptable.
 Avoid before 7 pm GMT, except in cases where an urgent breakup is required.

 Far preferable is its American counterpoint, the period.
-It denotes the passing of time or the ordering of chemical elements and is modelled on a small, dark creature crawling into a hole out of boredom.
+It denotes the passing of time or the ordering of chemical elements and is modeled on a small, dark creature crawling into a hole out of boredom.
 Useful for Jurassic or menstrual themes.

 Comma.
 An extremely long pause pertaining to deep sleep, sometimes fatal.
 Archaic.
 Avoid.
-Use instead the archaic francophone virgule, which reminds the reader of little twigs, the Aeneid and Madonna songs.
+Use instead the archaic francophone virgule, which reminds the reader of little twigs, the Aeneid, and Madonna songs.